Joseph

 About

-Joseph Delaney’s love for music began early in life.
-He started playing the keyboard at the age of six just three days after Christmas performing Christmas carols by ear.
-He was learning violin under the encouragement of his priest at Holy Family Church in Port Glasgow, where he also played the organ from age eleven.
-His passion quickly evolved into disciplined study and live performance.
+My lifelong devotion to both music and faith began at a young age.
+Though I once discerned a calling to the Catholic priesthood, I was led down a different path - one deeply rooted in service through music.
+I started playing the keyboard at the age of six just three days after Christmas performing Christmas carols by ear.
+I began playing the organ from age 11 at the former Holy Family Church in Port Glasgow, under the encouragement of my priest.
+My passion quickly evolved into disciplined study and live performance.

-In 2006, Joseph began violin lessons with a close friend who had taught many children and adults.
-He later joined The Strathclyde Symphony Orchestra, conducted by Gerard Doherty, and upgraded to a professional violin for Barony Hall concerts.
-His experience there deepened both his technical skill and his commitment to high-quality music tuition.
+I later began violin in 2006 with a close friend who studied at the RSAMD, now called the Royal Conservatoire of Scotland.
+I went onto play 2nd violin, 8th desk with the Strathclyde Symphony Orchestra conducted by Gerard Doherty at the Barony Hall, and upgraded to a professional violin for concerts.
+My experience there deepened both my technical skill and commitment to high-quality music tuition.

-Today, Joseph teaches violin and piano to a diverse range of students, previously teaching children with autism, mainstream primary pupils, and nursery learners at a music school in Paisley.
-His work blends music for special needs and therapy with traditional instrumental lessons creating a supportive, joyful space for all learners.
+Today, I teach violin and piano to a diverse range of students - from nursery learners to primary pupils and adults, including children with autism.
+I previously taught at a music school in Paisley.
+My work blends music for special needs and music mentoring with traditional instrumental lessons, creating a supportive, joyful space for all learners.
+I am currently pursuing studies wth a new violin teacher to continue to offer the highest quality, customized tuition.

-His compositions have also appeared in media projects with SCLD (Scottish Commission for People with Learning Disabilities), The Groove, and Young Scot’s Got Talent.
+My compositions have also appeared in media projects with SCLD (Scottish Commission for People with Learning Disabilities), featured, interviewed on Young Scot’s Got Talent.
 He’s been featured in Learning Disability Today magazine alongside freelance journalist and disability campaigner Michael McEwan.

 As an assistant musical director, Joseph has worked on numerous pantomimes and theatre productions, including Jack and the Beanstalk, Flo-White, Mr. Merlin, and Aganeeza Scrooge, following his debut production Irreparable Dolphins (1999) with Sounds of Progress.
 His experience as a freelance music tutor and performer continues to grow, spanning piano, guitar, and orchestral work.

-Beyond music, Joseph has studied IT and photography as part of his music degree and enjoys playing the penny whistle, mouth organ, euphonium, and baritone as hobbies.
+Beyond music, Joseph has studied IT and photography as part of his music degree and enjoys playing the penny whistle, mouth organ, previously played euphonium, and baritone in a brass band.
 He has also performed as a paid musician in productions with Sounds of Progress and as a member of The Stedfast Silver Band.

 Awards and Recognition